-A new Windows 10, 8.1 problem has arrived — a good number of Battlefield 4 players have been reporting that the game crashes or hangs under Windows 10, 8.1, when playing in single player or when joining a server.
+A new Windows 10, 8.1 problems have arrived — a good number of Battlefield 4 players have been reporting that the game crashes or hangs under Windows 10, 8.1, when playing in single-player or when joining a server.
 Problems with the Battlefield plugin have also been reported.

 Gamers seem to be among the most affected by Windows 8.1 woes, as we’ve reported in the past problems with MMORPG games like Dragon’s Prophet or GuildWars 2.
 Now, similar issues seem to be affected users of Battlefield 4, according to multiple forum postings.
 One of the users says the following:

 I have Battlefield 4 on Windows 8.1 but every time I try to join a server it just stays at joining server at the bottom with the battlelog plugin.
 Battlefield 4 never opens up.
 This is on Firefox.
 I am not using Internet Explorer.
 Battlefield 4 Beta worked fine in Windows 8.1